African-American names: French names

 While creoles of color historically had classical French names, many names of French origin entered the picture during the 1950s and 1960s in homage to the relative freedom that many African American expatriates in Paris had experienced during and after the Années folles.
-Opinions on the origins of the French influence vary, but historically French names such as Monique, Chantal, André, and Antoine became so common within African-American culture that many Americans began to think of them solely as "black names".
+Opinions on the origins of the French influence vary, but historically French names such as Monique, Chantal, André, and Antoine became so common within African-American culture that many Americans began to think of them solely as "Black names".
 These names are often seen with spelling variations such as Antwan, Antwaun or Antwon (Antoine) or Shauntelle (Chantal).

 Afrocentric and inventive names

 Basketball player Shaquille O'Neal.
 Shaquille, shortened to "Shaq", is an example of an invented African-American spelling of the name Shakil.

 The Afrocentrism movement that grew in popularity during the 1970s saw the advent of African names among African-Americans, as well as names imagined to be "African-sounding".
 Names such as Ashanti have African origins.
-The Black power movement inspired many to show pride in their heritage.
-Harvard University sociologist Stanley Lieberson noted that in 1977, the name "Kizzy" rose dramatically in popularity following use of the name in the book and television series Roots.
+The Black Power movement inspired many to show pride in their heritage.
+Harvard University sociologist Stanley Lieberson noted that, in 1977, the name "Kizzy" rose dramatically in popularity following use of the name in the book and television series Roots.

 By the 1970s and 1980s, it had become common within African-American culture to invent new names using elements from already popular names.
 Prefixes such as La/Le, Da/De, Ra/Re, or Ja/Je and suffixes such as -ique/iqua, -isha (for girls), -ari and -aun/awn (for boys) are common, as well as inventive spellings for common names.
 The book Baby Names Now: From Classic to Cool—The Very Last Word on First Names places the origins of "La" names in African-American culture in New Orleans.
-The name LaKeisha is typically considered American in origin, but has elements drawn from both African and French roots.

 Apostrophes are seen more often within African-American names than other American names, such as the names Mo'nique and D'Andre.